titilda/appunti/Foundations of Artificial Intelligence/index.md

 Evaluation of Search Strategies

-- Completeness: Is the S.S. guarateed to find a solution when exist ?
+- Completeness: Is the S.S. guaranteed to find a solution when exist ?
 - Optimality: Does the S.S. optimal ?
 - Complexity: How much time require ?
 - Parameters